Trump refuses to take part in virtual debate with Biden

-U.S. President Donald Trump said on Thursday that he would not participate in a virtual debate with 2020 Democratic presidential nominee Joe Biden after organizers plan to stage the rivals’ next face-off virtually to protect the health and safety of those involved.
+U.S. President Donald Trump said on Thursday that he would not participate in a virtual debate with Democratic presidential nominee, Joe Biden, after organisers plan to stage the rivals’ next face-off virtually to protect the health and safety of those involved.

-“I’m not going to do a virtual debate,” Trump, who’s recovering from COVID-19 at the White House, said in an interview with Fox Business.
+“I’m not going to do a virtual debate,” Mr Trump, who is recovering from COVID-19 at the White House, said in an interview with Fox Business.

-Also read: I don’t know what to do if Trump boycotts second debate — Biden

 The town meeting participants and the moderator, it added, would be located at the Adrienne Arsht Center for the Performing Arts in Miami, Florida.

-“The safety of all involved can easily be achieved without cancelling a chance for voters to see both candidates go head to head,” said Stepien, who also recently tested positive for COVID-19.
+“The safety of all involved can easily be achieved without canceling a chance for voters to see both candidates go head to head,” said Mr Stepien, who also recently tested positive for COVID-19.

-The presidential candidates met for their first debate in the race in Cleveland, Ohio on Sept.
-29, two days before the incumbent tested positive for COVID-19.
-Biden has undergone multiple tests since Trump’s diagnosis, with each one returning negative.
+The presidential candidates met for their first debate in the race in Cleveland, Ohio on September 29, two days before the incumbent tested positive for COVID-19.
+Mr Biden has undergone multiple tests since Trump’s diagnosis, with each one returning negative.

 The former vice president has said the second debate should not be held if his Republican opponent still has the virus.